Crystalline representations and Wach modules in the imperfect residue field case: Wach modules

 \section{Wach modules}

-In this section we will describe Wach modules in the imperfect residue field case and finite $\pqheight$ representations of $G_L$ and relate them to crystalline representations.
-Our definition is a direct and natural generalization of Wach modules in the perfect residue field case (see \cite[D\'efinition III.4.1]{berger-limites}).
+In this section, we will define and study Wach modules in the imperfect residue field case and finite $\pqheight$ representations of $G_L$ and relate them to crystalline representations.
+Our definition is a direct and natural generalisation of Wach modules in the perfect residue field case (see \cite[D\'efinition III.4.1]{berger-limites}).